Contents

 How to Upgrade from Squarespace 7.0 to 7.1

 Switching from Squarespace 7.0 to 7.1 involves creating a new website and transferring your content.
-Here's how to get Squarespace 7.1 properly:
+Here's how to get Squarespace 7.1 properly:- Log into your Squarespace account.

 - Create a new trial website using version 7.1.